radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 - Even if the merge operation is correct, naive CRDT implementations can easily require large amounts of storage and network resources.

-To me this appraoch seems to fail at satisfying the interoperability design goal.
+To me this approach seems to fail at satisfying the interoperability design goal.
 We would require application developers to know how to develop a CRDT and we would not be able to make many guarantees to users about how CRDTs will perform both in terms of the performance of the merge function and in terms of